Evan Baylis

-Evan Luke Baylis (born November 18, 1993) is an American former professional football tight end.
-He played college football at Oregon and was originally signed by the Houston Texans as an undrafted free agent in 2017.
+Evan Luke Baylis (born November 18, 1993) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Oregon Ducks and was originally signed by the Houston Texans as an undrafted free agent in 2017.
 He was also a member of the Indianapolis Colts, Carolina Panthers, Green Bay Packers, Arizona Cardinals, and Kansas City Chiefs.

 Early life

 Baylis played high school football at Grandview High School in Aurora, Colorado.
 He caught 33 passes for 456 yards and 6 touchdowns during his junior year, earning the Colorado All-League 5A Creek First-team honors on offense as an H-back and the Honorable Mention All-State recognition.
 He caught 24 passes for 225 yards and 2 touchdowns his senior season while also recording 108 tackles and 8 sacks as a linebacker.
 As a senior, he was named All-League 5A Creek First-team at tight end/fullback, All-Colorado First-team on defense.
 In 2011, he was the 5A All-State First-team at linebacker.